ncoon/sturdy-robot/README.md

 	4 - Now you can run the code!
 Simply change directories "cd sturdy-robot" followed by "python2 main.py".

 	*Updating the program.
-As of yet there is no automatic update function, so you'll have to open "termux" and run "rm -rf ./sturdy-robot" to delete the directory containing sturdy-robot, then run STEP 3 again.
+As of yet there is no automatic update function, so you'll have to open "termux" and run STEP 3 again.

 #Alternatively you may download the code and run it without termux by using another python interpreter.
 This code should be operating system agnostic.